normalized-db/examples/angular-demo/README.md

 Demo app with Angular4 and IndexedDB.

  - **Author**: Sandro Schmid ([saseb.schmid@gmail.com](<mailto:saseb.schmid@gmail.com>))
- - **Version**: 2.4.X
+ - **Version**: 2.5.0-beta.1

-## Notes
+## Versioning

- - The `normalized-db`-project is under active development.
- - To ease versioning equal major and minor version numbers are used for all modules.
+To ease versioning equal major and minor version numbers are used for all modules.
 A demo's version number indicates the used version of the `normalized-db`-modules.

 ## Description